 Craig Dean, from Web Applications UK, leading the talk.

-“Some employers won’t even take someone on that hasn’t got at leastwith less than two years’ experience.
+“Some employers won’t even take someone on with less than two years’ experience.
 That’s how bad it can be for graduates in some sectors.
 IT isn’t immune to that especially in companies where IT isn’t their main area.
 The kind of companies who created their development teams are becoming a lot smaller and there are a lot less of them.
 That makes it all the more important that if you get that an opportunity to go and get that some experience under their your belt, you take it.”

 23 April 2018